Aria adeana: Description

-Discovery and naming
+Taxonomy

+It was first described as Sorbus adeana in by Norbert Meyer in 2005.
+It was moved to the genus Aria as Aria adeana by Sergei Leonidovich Mosyakin, Mykola Mykhaylovych Fedoronchuk, and John McNeill in 2025.

 The Ades whitebeam, like the closely related Kordigast Whitebeam, was discovered in the 1990s by biologist Norbert Meyer, who specializes in whitebeam species, and was named after the botanist Alfred Ade.
 Ade was active in the Weismain region in the early 20th century and was the first to extensively describe the local flora.

-Distribution and conservation
+Distribution and habitat

 This is an endemic species in the Bärental and the adjacent Kleinziegenfelder Valley.
 It grows exclusively in the local beech forests, on the numerous prominent rocks, and on fallow grasslands.

+Conservation

 Due to its small distribution range, it is generally considered quite rare, but it is not considered endangered by the Federal Species Protection Ordinance, and thus is not afforded special protection.
 In Upper Franconia, however, it is considered potentially endangered due to its rarity.
 Within Germany, Bavaria holds the sole responsibility for the conservation of this species.